What Documents Do I Need for Mortgage Approval?

 - Current lease agreements

-- Rental history on tax returns
+- Rental history documented on tax returns

 3. Asset Documentation